Burial Costs in Nevada (2026)

 Regional Context for Burial in Nevada

 Nevada cremation rates run far above the national average, and the consequence is a more competitive market for the remaining burial services — the Nevada funeral homes that still do a lot of burials often price aggressively to win that share.
-Do not assume that burial pricing in Nevada moves in lockstep with cost of living; shop it as if you were in a buyer's market.
+Cremation costs average about $1,444 in Nevada, so compare direct cremation locally against burial before deciding.
+In places like Las Vegas, that competition can make statewide averages less useful than local quotes, so do not assume burial pricing in Nevada moves in lockstep with cost of living; shop it as if you were in a buyer's market.

 Burial Resources